HoangTu910/SRA_Ver1/README.md

 ![ảnh](https://github.com/user-attachments/assets/d8da38c0-ede3-4352-9b54-6a1459b6dace)

 ### Three way handshake between ESP32 Gateway and API Server
+After construct a new struct *encrypted_struct*, the new struct will be convert into JSON base to send to server.
+Before send it to server, gateway will publish a ACK command on *handshake/ack* topic, the server will subscribe to that topic and publish SYN_ACK command on *handshake/syn_ack* topic.
+The gateway will subscribe to that topic and verify, if correct ESP32 will publish the final ACK and establish the connection.
+The JSON will be sent to server for parsing and process.

 * ESP32 send ACK for initiating three-way handshake
 ![ảnh](https://github.com/user-attachments/assets/0ffac51d-d26f-4bdd-9095-e70b23d585ac)